DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 1. You are on the Broad Non-split VPN.
 See earlier [instructions](#-getting-started).
 (Note: This is not needed for most operations)
 2. Docker is running.
 3. Postgres database is started.
-4. Logged in with vault (see above instructions for more details:
-    ```
-    vault login -method=github token=$(cat ~/.gh_token)
-    ```
+4. Authed as your broadinstitute.org account
-4. Environment variables are set.
+5. Environment variables are set.
 See list of environment variables [above](#12-repository-setup).
+6. Ensure `./scripts/render-configs.sh` has been run and sourced to the command line
-5.  **Set Java Version in Intellij**: You may need to manually set the java version in Intellij for the jade-data-repo project.
+7. **Set Java Version in Intellij**: You may need to manually set the java version in Intellij for the jade-data-repo project.
   * File -> Project Structure -> Project -> SDKs -> add SDK -> Download JDK -> Version: 17, Vendor - AdoptOpenJDK 17 ( I used Termurin)
      ![image](https://github.com/DataBiosphere/jade-data-repo/assets/13254229/a1e7fe17-92ba-4e17-bf3b-523afe61e099)
      ![image](https://github.com/DataBiosphere/jade-data-repo/assets/13254229/d55f9883-0997-4b1f-979f-f011e78cec58)
   * You can also make sure this is correctly set under Intellij IDEA -> Preferences -> Build, Execution, Deployment -> Gradle -> Gradle JVM
    ![image](https://github.com/DataBiosphere/jade-data-repo/assets/13254229/e25bc825-3c3c-4ce0-9f1c-bed603db12f6)
+8. `TERRA_COMMON_STAIRWAY_FORCECLEANSTART` needs to be set to false for tests to pass

 ## Resources
 * [Stairway Flight Developer Guide](https://github.com/DataBiosphere/stairway/blob/develop/FLIGHT_DEVELOPER_GUIDE.md) - Data Repo utilizes Stairway to run asynchronous operations throughout the code base.
 * [Data Repo Service](https://ga4gh.github.io/data-repository-service-schemas/docs/) - The Data Repo implements parts of the The Data Repository Service (DRS) specification.

 ## Appendix